Equilibration of Multitime Quantum Processes in Finite Time Intervals: Preliminaries

 \subsection{The Diamond Norm Distance}

-We have found a representation for quantum processes that yields $k$-time correlations as a $(2k-1)$-body quantum state, i.e. the Choi state of the process.
+In the previous section we have shown that there exists a representation for quantum processes that yields $k$-time correlations as a $(2k-1)$-body quantum state, i.e. the Choi state of the process.
 This allows us to define distances between two quantum processes.
 This is very much akin to defining distance between two probability distributions, which may represent two (classical) stochastic processes~\cite{milz2020quantum}.

 Considering two processes $\Upsilon_\textbf{k}$ and $\Omega_\textbf{k}$, the most natural way to compute a distance between them is to ask how well one can distinguish them using the optimal multitime measurement.
 The most general measurement we can perform is a tester, that is we allow the multitime instrument to carry quantum memory and so be correlated in time.
 We therefore define the generalized diamond norm distance~\cite{Chiribella_2008,taranto2019memory,milz2020quantum} between two processes as the maximum norm difference in the expectation value of any tester on them (with normalization $1/2$),